 We want all our students to have a positive and rewarding time in London and at Burlington School.
-We ask all our students to follow this Code of Conduct, which is based on mutual respect and tolerance, and on UK law.
+Cases of misconduct are very rare at this school, and we ask all our students to follow this Code of Conduct, which is based on mutual respect, tolerance, and on UK law.